-However, she gets invited to Bath, where she gets two suitors, Henry Tilney and John Thorpe.
-Later she is invited as companion to Henry’s sister Eleanor, and goes to their house.
-In a case of mistaken identity, General Tilney, Henry’s father, believed she was richer than she was.
-When he finds out she is not an heiress, and not worthy of his son, he sends her packing.
+Mislead by the Thorpes, General Tilney, Henry’s father, believed Catherine was richer than she was.
+When he finds out that she is not an heiress, and as he believes not worthy of his son, he sends her packing.

 At home, Catherine is much changed.
-She believes she was sent home for another reason, her runaway imagination, and henceforth swears off the reading of novels altogether.
+She believes she was sent home for her runaway imagination, believing General Tilney killed his wife, and henceforth swears off the reading of novels altogether.
 After all nothing in life is ever like novels.

 Or does it?

 The next part is the most romantic!
-Mr. Tilney explains to Catherine about why his father got ride of her and tells her that he loves her and wants to marry her anyways, that he’s willing to be disinherited.
+Mr. Tilney explains to Catherine about why his father got rid of her and tells her that he loves her and wants to marry her no matter what; that he’s willing lose everything to be with her.